 2. Once selected for alignment, a course may only be removed from consideration for the following reasons:

-- The only instructor who teachers the course is on sabbatical or has recently left the university.
-(Department representatives may be asked to select a replacement course if this is the case);
+- The only instructor who teaches the course is on sabbatical or has recently left the university (Department representatives may be asked to select a replacement course if this is the case)

 - It is discovered that the course has undergone review by the GEOC within the last five academic years.

 3. In cases where a course may be taught by several instructors, department liaisons should select one instructor to complete the alignment form.
 This instructor is responsible for collecting up to five syllabi from other instructors to submit with the form. (i.e. If there are three sections of a course normally offered, the selected instructor will submit all three syllabi.
-On the other hand, if there are 12 sections of a course normally offered, the selected instructor will collect and submit five syllabi.
+If there are 12 sections of a course normally offered, the selected instructor will collect and submit five syllabi.
 The selected instructor may also wish to solicit feedback from other instructors during completion of the form.)